 5. Kratom Effects on Your Stomach

-Since some people have sensitive stomachs, many herbal supplements can cause trouble when taken on an empty stomach.
+Since some people have sensitive stomachs, many plant can cause trouble when taken on an empty stomach.
 Some consumers report nausea, vomiting, constipation, and diarrhea.
 The easiest way to avoid these unwanted side effects for those with stomach issues is to take kratom only after eating a healthy meal and stick to low doses that are less likely to cause digestive upset.

 6. Kratom Effects on Your Kidneys